Resources for HUD's Continuum of Care (CoC) Notice of Funding Availability

 This webinar is intended to help increase DV organizations' understanding of the HUD NOFA.
 It includes an overview of the FY17 HUD NOFA application including HUD priorities and system performance measures; information on how DV/SA providers can engage and coordinate with their CoCs to increase access for DV survivors; highlights new opportunities and potential changes in the NOFA that could impact DV/SA providers in the application process; and reviews core components for the new Joint Component Project model (Transitional Housing—Rapid Rehousing/Permanent Housing) and key considerations for DV/SA programs. (password to access webinar is hudnofa)

 This analysis highlights the addition of a new Joint Transitional Housing and Rapid Re-housing Component project type; new opportunities for reallocated projects; the emphasis on merging CoCs to address funding challenges and create efficiencies; and a new Grant Inventory Worksheet process.

-This webpage includes links to a CoC preparation checklist, factsheets, and other relevant resources and tips for the 2017 CoC Program competition.
+This webpage includes links to a CoC preparation webinars, checklist, factsheets, and other relevant resources and tips for the 2017 CoC Program competition.

 This webinar helps communities learn how they can use the CoC NOFA process to drive long-term change by strategically assessing ways to improve their system, aligning their resources with best practices, and ultimately better serving the most vulnerable in the community.
 Topics include how communities can make strategic reallocation decisions and the new joint Transitional Housing-Rapid Re-Housing component.